 O-Sensei built the Kobukan Dojo in Tokyo in 1931, now referred to as Hombu Dojo or the Aikido World Headquarters, currently headed by O-Sensei’s grandson, Ueshiba Moriteru Sensei.

 O-Sensei moved from Tokyo to Iwama (Ibaraki prefecture) in 1942 where he built the Aiki Shuren Dojo, now known as the Ibaraki Shibu Dojo, and the Aiki Jinja (shrine).
 O-Sensei continued to teach and train and further his knowledge of Aikido.

 O-Sensei was awarded with the Japanese Medal of Honor (1960), Order of the Rising Sun, Gold Rays with Rosette (1960), and the Order of the Sacred Treasure (1968).

-O-Sensei took his last breath on April 26, 1969.
+O-Sensei passed from the Earth on April 26, 1969.
 A memorial service to honor O-Sensei is held every year on April 29 at the Aiki Jinja in Iwama.